Quick Answer

 - Explore city-specific programs if targeting Riverside, Corona, or other cities

 Need help navigating Riverside County home buying?
-I specialize in helping first-time buyers throughout the Inland Empire.
-Schedule a free consultation to discuss your DPA options and get pre-approved.
+I specialize in helping first-time buyers throughout the Inland Empire with VA loans, FHA financing, and down payment assistance.
+Schedule a free consultation to discuss your options and get pre-approved.

 Aditya Choksi is a licensed mortgage loan officer (NMLS #2055084) serving Riverside County, San Bernardino, Orange County, and Los Angeles.
 He specializes in first-time buyer programs, VA loans, and down payment assistance.